TheTimidShade/TTS-Emission/README.md

 **Fixed Distance** - The emission will start at a fixed distance away from players so all players and units on the map are hit at the same time.
 Since the emission is fixed to the player, no matter how fast you fly away from the wave it will still hit you, so this can look weird from aircraft.
 Mainly suited towards player only/infantry/RP missions.
 (This was v1 before I designed the map sweep version)

 To shelter yourself from the emission, you must have a structure or vehicle considered to be shelter above your head within 30m.
-Objects considered shelter are anything that inherits from the classes 'Building', 'Car', 'Tank', 'Air' or 'Ship'.
-If you notice instances where you think you should have been protected but weren't, feel free to report them to me in my via my [Discord](https://discord.com/invite/8Y2ENWQMpK) and I will look into adjusting these classes if necessary.
+By default, objects considered shelter are anything that inherits from the classes 'Building', 'Car', 'Tank', 'Air' or 'Ship'.
+These classes can be adjusted in the settings if desired.

 ___